iarna/collect-callbacks/README.md

 optionally pass through your usual callback function in the listener argument.

-collect.all will call alldone (if passed) and fullfill the promisable when ALL of the events associated with it have triggered at least once.
+collect.all will call alldone (if passed) and fullfill the promisable when ALL of the callbacks associated with it have triggered at least once.

-The promisable is resolved with the arguments of all of the events it collected.
+The promisable is resolved with the arguments of all of the callbacks it collected.

 * collect.any( setup[, alldone] )[ -> promisable]

-Like collect.all but it triggers on the first of any of the aggregated events to complete.
+Like collect.all but it triggers on the first of any of the aggregated callbacks to complete.

 Promisables
 -----------